Blueberry Lemon Tahini Oat Flour Blender Cake

 Icing Options

-Although I looooooove anything with icing, I acknowledge that it's a sugar bomb.
 As written, the recipe below calls for a standard confectioner's sugar icing, made with lemon juice for additional zippy lemon flavor.
-It's delicious and beautiful.
-That said, you have options for your icing strategy, so pick what works for you.
+It's very tasty and beautiful, so it's perfect for a special occasion.
+That said, to keep this oat flour cake more nourishing, there are a number of other icing strategies that will work.
 Here are some possibilities:

-Option #1 (as written in the recipe): The prettiest and easiest.
-Use about 1 c of confectioner's sugar and add tiny increments of lemon juice until you have a thick, drizzly icing.
-This is what I've shown in the photos.
-It's definitely the way to go for a special occasion cake.
+Option #1 (classic icing, as written in the recipe): This is the way to go for a special occasion because it's bright white and hardens nicely without soaking into the cake.
+Use about 1 c of confectioner's sugar and add tiny increments of lemon juice until you have a thick, smooth icing.

-Option #3: No refined sugar, super tasty, but not great color.
-Use some additional tahini as your icing base.
-Stir in some maple syrup to sweeten it up, and add a bit of melted coconut oil (not water!) if you need to thin it out.
+Option #3 (tahini icing): This option is delicious but not as visually charismatic because of its color.
+Use some additional tahini as your icing base, stir in some maple syrup to sweeten it, and add a tiny bit of melted coconut oil (not water!) if you need to thin it out.
+Similar to the above, it's delicious but won't harden in the same way, so it's best left off until the last minute.

-Option #4: Leave it naked.
-This cake is still delicious without icing, but it doesn't have the same visual appeal or decadence.
+Option #4 (naked cake): This cake is still delicious without icing, although it doesn't have quite the same visual appeal or decadence.

 Closing Thoughts

-I'm convinced that this is basically the perfect cake for all spring and summer occasions.
+I'm convinced that this tahini cake is the perfect treat for all spring and summer occasions.
 It's easy to make, filled with good-for-the-body ingredients, and versatile.
 It works for brunch or dessert, and the leftovers make great snacks throughout the week.
 You can make it as decadent as you like with various icing options.

 Share It!